zer0net1/Double-Slit-Project/README.md

 # Double-Slit Simulation — C# Razor Pages Project

 An interactive simulation of the double-slit interference experiment, implemented in C# (Razor Pages).
-It visualizes how light behaves when passing through two narrow slits and produces an interference pattern on a screen — one of the cornerstone demonstrations of wave–particle duality in physics.
+It visualizes how light behaves when passing through two narrow slits and produces an interference pattern on a screen.

 ---